edwinchu0508/olist-ecommerce-analytics/README.md

 # Olist E-commerce Customer & Revenue Analytics

-An end-to-end analytics project using **PostgreSQL, Python, and Tableau** to examine e-commerce revenue, customer behavior, delivery performance, and low-review risk in the Brazilian Olist marketplace dataset.
+An analytics project using **PostgreSQL, Python, and Tableau** to examine e-commerce revenue, customer behavior, delivery performance, and low-review risk in the Brazilian Olist marketplace dataset.

 ## Project Overview